Photo: Goran Kljutic www.urbanmescalero.com

 It has been almost three years since the release of W.A.S.P.’s latest album Golgotha, but the band has, much like since the release of critically acclaimed 2007’s Dominator, been touring endlessly.
 Earlier this year they have released the re-recorded version of band’s masterpiece “The Crimson Idol”, entitled ReIdolized (The Soundtrack to the Crimson Idol) and it gave the band another excuse for the band to tour with some form of focus on that albums.
 Truth be told, one of the main reasons for re-recording that album was the legal battle that prevented the band to release the movie which was filmed in the 90’s and has never been released.

-They appearance on Copenhell, however, was associated with “the idol”, but rather a typical late afternoon greatest hits show.
+Their appearance on Copenhell, however, wasn’t associated with The Idol, but rather a typical late afternoon greatest hits show.
 The band was set to play the main stage at 6:45 PM after Steel Panther entertained the pants off the crowd with their ridiculousness, and on Hades scene locals Kellermensch fucked with everyone’s mind and delivered one of the best performances at this year’s Copenhell.

-W.A.S.P. hit the stage hard with two song- medley in form of “On Your Knees” / “Inside the Electric”.
-It only took them couple of minutes to tweak the sound, but that didn’t help them much in grabbing a hold of crowd, which in addition was almost half the size of that Steel Panther drew before them.
+W.A.S.P. hit the stage hard with two song-medley in form of “On Your Knees” / “Inside the Electric”.
+It only took them couple of minutes to tweak the sound, but that didn’t help them much in grabbing a hold of the crowd, which in addition was almost half the size of that Steel Panther drew before them.